wiensmit/rm-app/README.md

 unit test are written for data mappers and repositories, usecases.
 UItests are written for the 2 screens, overview and details

-Please use java a java 17 JDK (for example the on embedded in android studio Flamingo) when building this project.
+Please use a java 17 JDK (for example the on embedded in android studio Flamingo) when building this project.